muhammadasadullahtariq/Chrome-Extension-Firebase-Manifest-V3-Boilerplate/README.md

-# React Chrome Extension Boilerplate
+# React Chrome Extension Firebase Boilerplate

+## Features

+Firebase Authentication.
+Functionality to fetch id token in background script Login user using all the login options offer by firebase Link extension with your website
+API call in background script
+Enabling Tailwind CSS for design
+No Additional permissions needed to enable firebase

 ## Getting Started

 1. `npm i` to install dependancies
+2. Add the firebase credentials it utils in `firebase_config.ts` file
-2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
+3. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
-3. `npm i --save-dev <package_name>` to install new packages
+4. `npm i --save-dev <package_name>` to install new packages

 ## Loading The Chrome Extension